 - A professional biography and headshots of you

-- Abstracts of and links to all your publications—books, academic journal articles, magazine articles, op-eds, blog posts, newsletter articles, statements, white papers, online forums, etc.
+- Abstracts of and links to all your publications—books, podcasts, academic journal articles, magazine articles, op-eds, blog posts, newsletter articles, statements, white papers, online forums, etc.

 - Photos and videos of you speaking at various events, along with descriptions of and/or slides from your talks